ShekharRoyJPG/MusiK/README.md

 # MusiK 🎵

 MusiK is a React Native music player application that allows users to play, pause, shuffle, and control music tracks with ease.
-The app is built using `react-native-track-player` for seamless audio playback and provides a rich user experience with custom components like `FloatingPlayer` and `PlayerShuffleToggle`.
+The app is built using `react-native-track-player` for seamless audio playback and provides a rich user experience with robust audio playback capabilities, supporting a range of user interactions and custom controls.

 ## Features